maxto/ubique/doc/datatype/vectorfun.md

 #### Syntax

-ubique.vectorfun(x,fun,dim)
+ubique.vectorfun()

 #### Description

-Apply a function to each vector column or row of a matrix
+Apply a function to each vector column or row of a matrix.
+The syntax is:

+vectorfun(dim,x,func,arg1,arg2....)